cloudmark/gumtree/README.md

     		"bruntsfield",
     ]

-In order to include an area just add the area in inverted commas (without spaces all lowercase).
+In order to include an area of interest just add the area in inverted commas (without spaces all lowercase).
 Do not forget the comma.
-E.g. if we wanted to add tollcross add this to the areas section.
+E.g. if we wanted to add 'tollcross' add this to the areas section.

     areas = [
             "marchmont",